SC-Diff: 3D Shape Completion with Latent Diffusion Models: Methodology

-Where $\phi^{(i)}$ is the 1x1 convolutional projection layer, $F_z^{(i)}(\mathbf{z}_t)$ are the encoder features of the diffusion model's i-th encoder block that are passed through residual connections to the decoder block $\mathcal{D}_z^{(i-1)}$. $F_c^{(i)}(\mathbf{f})$ corresponds to the features of the control branch's i-th encoder block, and $[\cdot,\cdot]$ is the concatenation operation.

-Combining the presented conditioning approaches allows the model to leverage global shape cues from images and detailed 3D information from partial scans, facilitating realistic and high-fidelity shape completion.
+where $\phi^{(i)}$ is the $1 \times 1$ convolutional projection layer, $F_z^{(i)}(\mathbf{z}_t)$ are the encoder features of the diffusion model's $i$-th encoder block passed via residual connections to the decoder block $\mathcal{D}_z^{(i-1)}$, and $F_c^{(i)}(\mathbf{f})$ are the features from the control branch's $i$-th encoder block.
+Here, $[\cdot,\cdot]$ denotes concatenation.
+This design ensures spatially consistent integration of partial scan features into the reverse diffusion process.
+Combining both conditioning approaches allows the model to leverage global shape cues from images while incorporating detailed 3D information from partial scans, resulting in realistic and high-fidelity shape completion.